NIEM/NIEM.github.io/json/names/index.md

 {% include_relative short-names.json %}
 ```

 In this example, each key is a string.
-When exchanging data with in JSON, each
+When exchanging data in JSON, each
 participant needs to agree on basic facts about the data:

 * What are the allowed names for values and objects within the JSON document?